bamundi/custom_delegate_background_changer/README.md

 What is a Delegate?
 Technically speaking, a delegate is just an object that acts on behalf of another object.

 The delegating object is typically a framework object, and the delegate is typically a custom controller object.
-In a managed memory environment, the delegating object maintains a weak reference to its delegate, and delegate itself maintains a strong reference.
+In a managed memory environment, the delegating object maintains a weak reference to its delegate, and delegate object maintains a strong reference.

 okay, talk is cheap.
 Let's see it in action!
 First, create a new file, I call it BgSlider. make it subclass of UISlider.